Template · Fleet

 • Electronic records satisfy the requirement, provided they are tamper-evident and retained for the required period.

-The Road Traffic Act 1988 makes it an offence to use, cause, or permit to be used a motor vehicle on a road in a dangerous condition.
-Operators holding a standard or restricted operator licence have a specific obligation under their licence conditions to maintain their vehicles in a fit and serviceable condition.
+The Road Traffic Act 1988 makes it an offence to use, cause, or permit a motor vehicle to be used on a road in a dangerous condition.
+Operators holding a standard or restricted operator licence have a specific obligation under their licence conditions to keep vehicles fit and serviceable.

-The DVSA's Guide to Maintaining Roadworthiness sets out how operators are expected to discharge this obligation.
-It requires a systematic daily check of every vehicle before it is used on the road.
-The check must be carried out by the driver or a competent person.
-The driver is responsible for reporting any defects found.
-The operator is responsible for ensuring the vehicle is roadworthy and for maintaining records of checks and rectifications.
+The DVSA's Guide to Maintaining Roadworthiness sets out how you discharge that duty.
+It requires a systematic daily check of every vehicle before it goes on the road, carried out by the driver or a competent person.
+The driver reports defects.
+The operator ensures the vehicle is roadworthy and keeps the records of checks and rectifications.

-The Traffic Commissioner can review an operator's compliance record when deciding whether to grant, renew, or revoke an operator licence.
-A pattern of missed checks, defects that were driven on, or incomplete records is significant evidence of poor compliance management.
+The Traffic Commissioner reviews your compliance record when deciding whether to grant, renew, or revoke an operator licence.
+Missed checks, defects driven on, and incomplete records are significant evidence of poor compliance management.

-The driver's responsibility is to carry out the check before the vehicle is used, to report any defects found, and not to drive a vehicle with a safety-critical defect.
-The driver cannot be required to use a vehicle they know to be dangerous.
-If a driver is pressured to use a vehicle in a known defective condition, the operator carries the liability.
+The driver carries out the check before the vehicle is used, reports any defects found, and never drives a vehicle with a safety-critical defect.
+A driver cannot be required to use a vehicle they know to be dangerous.
+If a driver is pressured to run a vehicle in a known defective condition, the operator carries the liability.

-The operator's responsibility is broader.
-The operator must put in place a system that makes the daily check happen, ensure defects are rectified before the vehicle returns to service, and maintain records.
-The check sheet is the operator's evidence that their system works.
+The operator's duty is broader.
+The operator puts in place a system that makes the daily check happen, ensures defects are rectified before the vehicle returns to service, and maintains records.
+The check sheet is the operator's evidence that the system works.
 Without records, the operator cannot demonstrate compliance to the Traffic Commissioner.
+That is why the daily walkaround check template uk operators rely on doubles as your audit trail.

-• Tyres: Condition of all tyres including spare. no cuts, bulges, or exposed cord.
-Tread depth at or above legal minimum (1.6mm for goods vehicles on the central three-quarters of the tread).
-No evidence of under- or over-inflation.
+• Tyres: Condition of all tyres including spare.
+No cuts, bulges, or exposed cord.
+Tread depth at or above the legal minimum (1.6mm for goods vehicles on the central three-quarters of the tread).
+No under- or over-inflation.
 Wheel nuts secure.

 • Wheels: No visible cracks, damage, or corrosion.
 All wheel nuts present and secure.
 No unusual looseness or play.

-• Headlights: Both headlights operational on main beam and dipped beam.
+• Headlights: Both operational on main beam and dipped beam.
 Lenses clean and undamaged.

-• Brake lights: All brake lights operational.
-Check by walking behind vehicle while assistant operates brake pedal.
+• Brake lights: All operational.
+Check by walking behind the vehicle while an assistant operates the brake pedal.

-• Indicators: All indicators operational front and rear.
-Check hazard lights also.
+• Indicators: All operational front and rear.
+Check hazard lights too.

 • Reversing lights: Operational where fitted.